-When burned, methane ?— or natural gas ?— emits less carbon dioxide than other fossil fuels, making it preferable to gasoline or diesel as a vehicle fuel.
+Still, if cleaned and compressed into renewable natural gas that landfill methane emits less carbon dioxide than other fossil fuels, making it preferable to gasoline or diesel as a vehicle fuel.
 Dane County has installed a system at its landfill that converts landfill biogas to renewable natural gas (RNG).
 The first of its kind in the nation, a $28 million facility is estimated to generate enough revenue from the facility to payback the cost of the project in just a few years.

-The facility is expected to displace 3,000,000 gallons for fossil fuels in the first year of operation and 4,000,000 gallons thereafter.
+The facility displaces 4,000,000 gallons of fossil fuels annually.
 Because RNG has a lower carbon footprint, this is equivalent to taking 4,800 cars off the road.

 The RNG produced at the landfill will be injected into an interstate pipeline.
 Through a partnership with Dane County, LaCrosse-based Kwik Trip will also dispense RNG from the pipeline to sell it at the company’s growing list of CNG fueling stations, and power vehicles locally and across the Midwest.

-Dane County’s new facility will also have a biogas offloading station to allow other biogas producers, like manure digesters, to inject their gas into the pipeline.
+Dane County’s new facility also has a biogas offloading station to allow other biogas producers, like manure digesters, to inject their gas into the pipeline.
 Digesters reduce greenhouse gas emissions by collecting methane that would otherwise be emitted to the atmosphere.